-FIGURE 4: This figure shows the weight in US private infrastructure investment of each GICS sector by investment amount in USD for each month.
+FIGURE 4: This figure shows the weight in US private infrastructure investment of the top 6 GICS sectors by investment amount in USD for each month.
+Omitted sectors have an average weight of less than 2%.
 Source: StepStone.

 Taken together, in order to assess the differences in inflation, and other factor, risk exposures across public and private infrastructure funds, we have to account for the fact that the public indices represent a very different set of investments.